 Q. Can I arrange my own flights to Africa?

 A. Yes, simply keep us informed of your arrangements.
-Any flights within the country are normally arranged by Journey Into Africa. including flights within Africa, are covered under ATOL licence 10288.
+Any flights within the country are normally arranged by Journey Into Africa.

 Q. Are insects a nuisance on safari?

 Q. How hot will it be?

 A. Nowhere near as hot as you might think!
 During the middle of the day, during the hottest time of the year, the Serengeti will reach the 90’s fahrenheit or in the low 30 ‘s centigrade.
 Most safari activities are taken in the early morning or late afternoon when the temperature is more comfortable, and when the animals are more active with better photographic light.
 As most areas in Northern Tanzania are at altitude, (the Serengeti is at around 5,000 ft above sea level), humidity tends to be low and there is usually a wind.
 This makes for a delightful climate.
 The tropical sun is intense however, and precautions against the sun are recommended.
 In the Highlands such as Ngorongoro it can get cold at nights and everywhere the temperature drops in the evenings making for perfect sleeping temperatures.

 In southern Africa, towards the end of the dry season, from September onwards, temperatures start to climb, until rain arrives normally in November.
 During the December to March period, temperatures are regularly in the mid 30 C in the middle of the day.
 At these times, safari activities are again geared towards the early morning and late afternoon.

 Due to the effect of altitude and generally clear skies, temperatures drop once the sun goes down and sleeping temperatures are very pleasant even at the hottest times of the year.
 During the southern African winter, particularly in the period June to August, it can be surprisingly cold, particularly on early morning and night drives, windproof jackets, wooly hats and even gloves and scarves get plenty of use.